Let Me In (film): Critical response

 Let Me In received critical acclaim upon release.
-Review aggregation website Rotten Tomatoes gives the film a score of 88% based on reviews from 220 critics, with an average score of 7.6/10.
+Review aggregation website Rotten Tomatoes gives the film a score of 89% based on reviews from 235 critics, with an average score of 7.6/10.
 The consensus is that "similar to the original in all the right ways—but with enough changes to stand on its own—Let Me In is the rare Hollywood remake that doesn't add insult to inspiration."
 Let Me In was included on Rotten Tomatoes list of the ten best reviewed wide-release films of 2010 in addition to being the best reviewed horror film of 2010.
-Metacritic gave the film an average score of 79/100 based on 35 reviews, judged to be "generally favorable reviews".
-According to Metacritic, Let Me In was one of the ten best-reviewed wide-release films of 2010 and the best reviewed film of the year in the horror category.
+Metacritic gave the film an average score of 79/100 based on 35 reviews, judged to be "generally favorable" reviews.
+According to Metacritic, Let Me In was one of the ten best-reviewed wide-release films of 2010, as well as the best reviewed film of the year in the horror category.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Particular praise was given to the film's two leads, Smit-McPhee and Moretz, for their chemistry and maturity on-screen.

 Acclaimed horror author Stephen King wrote "Let Me In is a genre-busting triumph.
 Not just a horror film, but the best American horror film in the last 20 years."
 Joe Morgenstern of The Wall Street Journal wrote that the film "is more than a respectful remake; Let Me In is quietly stylish and thoroughly chilling in its own right."

-Lou Lumenick of The New York Post called Let Me In "the scariest, creepiest and most elegantly filmed horror movie I've seen in years—it positively drives a stake through the competition."
 A. O. Scott of The New York Times wrote "what makes Let Me In so eerily fascinating is the mood it creates.
 It is at once artful and unpretentious, more interested in intimacy and implication than in easy scares or slick effects".
 Roger Ebert of the Chicago Sun-Times praised the film while comparing it to the original.
 He stated, "Reeves understands what made the first film so eerie and effective, and here the same things work again."
 Rolling Stone film critic Peter Travers, who was initially skeptical, gave the film a positive review while writing, "I thought for sure that any Hollywood remake of Tomas Alfredson's artful Swedish vampire film, Let the Right One In, would be a crass desecration.
 Well, color me blushing...
 Prepare to be wowed.
 It's a spellbinder."
 Roger Moore of the Orlando Sentinel gave the film 3.5 out of 4 stars, stating, "Reeves has Americanized a very good foreign film without defanging it."